ttetrafon/practice/unreal engine/game.md

 ## Game Mode

-The `GameModeBase` is the parent class responsible for creating the game mode.
+- The `GameModeBase` is the parent class responsible for creating the game mode.
 The `Game Mode` class is used to define the rules of the game and specifies the default classes used for the creation of `Pawn`, `Player Controller`, `Game State Base`, `HUD`, etc.
 Define these (custom) classes in the _class defaults_ of `Game Mode`.

-Specify the default game mode for a project in project editor in _Edit -> Project Settings -> Default Game Mode_.
+- Specify the default game mode for a project in project editor in _Edit -> Project Settings -> Default Game Mode_.

-Each level can have its own game mode.
+- Each level can have its own game mode.
 This is selected in _Project Settings -> Game Mode Override_.

-The game mode class, and all associated subclasses, can be chosen for each level independently.
+- The game mode class, and all associated subclasses, can be chosen for each level independently.
 With the level open, select the required game mode in _Window -> World Settings -> Game Mode -> Game Mode Override_.

+The game mode exists only on the server of the game when running a multiplayer game.

 ## Game State

-Global state is held within the `Game Instance` and `Game State` classes.
+- Global state is held within the `Game Instance` and `Game State` classes.
 A game instance is initiated when the game starts and is destroyed only when the game is closed.

-The game instance can be selected in _Edit -> Project Settings -> Maps & Modes -> Game Instance_.
+- The game instance can be selected in _Edit -> Project Settings -> Maps & Modes -> Game Instance_.

-A game state is similar, but is attached to the level instead of the full game.
+- A game state is similar, but is attached to the level instead of the full game and exists in each running instance of the game in a multiplayer game.

+## Player State

+- Belongs to each individual player, but is replicated to all running game instances in multiplayer.
+- Used to hold all information that every player needs to know about other players.

 ## Levels

 A level is a distinct game play entity encompassing gameplay.
 Each level is loaded when needed.

-- Default maps can be set in *Project Settings -> Maps & Modes -> Default Maps*.
+- Default maps can be set in _Project Settings -> Maps & Modes -> Default Maps_.

 ### Changing Levels